-DO NOT give pain medications (aspirin, Tytenol, ibuprofen, Advil, Aleve, etc.) unless recommended by your physician or team physicians.

-During the first 24 hours after the injury the athlete should be awakened every 2-3 hours to make sure he/she is not unconscious your child is unusually sleepy your child is nauseated and/or vomiting your child cannot see clearly from both eyes, complains, of blurred vision, dizziness, or loss of balance headache gets worse or lasts more than 24 hours the child seems to be confused, irritable, has loss of memory, or their personality changes noticeably the pupil (black sport in the center of the eye) of one eye becomes different size than the other.
+- DO NOT give pain medications (aspirin, Tylenol, ibuprofen, Advil, Aleve, etc.) unless recommended by your physician or team physicians. - During the first 24 hours after the injury the athlete should be awakened every 2-3 hours to make sure he/she is not unconscious - You should notify your physician or seek medical assistance if the following occur: - your child is unusually sleepy - your child is nauseated and/or vomiting - your child cannot see clearly from both eyes, complains, of blurred vision, dizziness, or loss of balance - headache gets worse or lasts more than 24 hours - the child seems to be confused, irritable, has loss of memory, or their personality changes noticeably - the pupil (black sport in the center of the eye) of one eye becomes different size than the other.